Time and time again injured runners are told that weak glutes are the cause of their running injuries. Are you a weak glute runner?

-A few weeks ago I wrote about how sitting too much leads my hips to get tight and low back to start bothering me.
+A few weeks ago I wrote about how sitting too much leads my hips to get tight and my low back starts bothering me.
 I have also complained time and time again about how much I hate running on the treadmill.
-My injury history is lengthy, and somewhat connected: plantar fasciitis, Achilles tendonitis, hip labral tear, piriformis syndrome, and lately a tight left hip and tight low back.
+My injury history is lengthy, and somewhat connected.
+It includes plantar fasciitis, Achilles tendonitis, hip labral tear, piriformis syndrome, and lately a tight left hip and tight low back.

 As you can see above, a common problem with posture is a tight low back and tight hips, along with a weak/inhibited core and glutes.

 On Tuesday I ran on the treadmill for what was supposed to by 8 easy miles, due to the snow/ice on the streets and sidewalks.
 Once again I was frustrated with how running on the treadmill felt so much harder for me.
 It also made my hip feel more tight than it ever feels while running outside.
 I kept my pace super slow, and took walking breaks to try to fix my form.
 This experience was a wake up call that there was definitely something wrong with my form.
 For whatever reason I am able to make the necessary adjustments while running outside.